MarcosRava/insurance/README.md

 ## Description

-JSON API built using [NestJS](https://nestjs.com/) framework and [TypeScript](https://www.typescriptlang.org/) to calculate user risk profile for insurances
+JSON API built using [NestJS](https://nestjs.com/) framework and [TypeScript](https://www.typescriptlang.org/).
+It calculates users' risk profiles and suggests them insurance plans.
 ## Running the app

 You can use `dotenv` file for environment variables creating a `.env` file or coping existent `.env.example` file